curbcoin/Curb/White Paper v1.md

 # Curb
-Curb is an easy to use marketplace for finding available parking at extreme low rates
+Curb is an easy to use crypto marketplace for finding available parking at extreme low rates

 # Introduction
 Curb was created for the future of the automotive industry.
 Imagine a world where locating a parking space can be done before you arrive.
 With Curb, this is possible.
 Curb works with owners of Parking Lots & Garages as well as the everyday human.
-Using Curb allows for lot owners, companies, and more to accept cryptocurrency as a form as payment for parking.
+Using Curb allows for lot owners, companies, and more to accept cryptocurrency as a form as payment for parking to provide cheaper space.

 # Mission
 Curbs goal is to nearly half the average cost of paid parking by allowing any company to accept cryptocurrency in exchange for space.